 Technically speaking, Restricted areas in Nepal strictly control the flow of foreigners.
 Most of the trails are used to prohibit the entrance of foreigners, but due to the economic opportunities that tourism brings, foreigners are now allowed to enter, usually with a hefty entry fee.
 Also, visiting Restricted areas in Nepal is only possible with a government-registered trekking company and a minimum of two people in the group.
 You may wonder what is gained by trekking in an area that is more controlled and expensive than other places, but that is an easy answer.

-These “restricted area in Nepal” are this way to preserve the culture and environment that make them so special.
-The point is not the keep foreigners out, but rather keep the culture and unspoiled landscapes ‘in,’ or alive.
-The Restricted area of Upper Dolpo, Rara, Mustang, Manaslu, Kanchenjunga, etc. are some of the most pristine, beautiful trekking spots in Nepal.
+These “restricted areas in Nepal” are this way to preserve the culture and environment that make them so special.
+The point is not the keep foreigners out, but rather to keep the culture and unspoiled landscapes ‘in,’ or alive.
+The Restricted area of Upper Dolpo, Rara, Mustang, Manaslu, Kanchenjunga, etc. It is some of the most pristine, beautiful trekking spots in Nepal.
 It is no coincidence that they are also restricted areas.
 Few tourists make the effort to visit them, so you can walk for days without seeing another tourist.
 Because of this, you will be able to develop closer connections to the locals than other treks.
-Many of the restricted areas in Nepal lies along the border with Tibet, where you will experience a completely different culture than most other places in Nepal.
+Many of the restricted areas in Nepal lie along the border with Tibet, where you will experience a completely different culture than most other places in Nepal.